Plants that are a little wilted in summer are normal, you think. But then you try to recall the last time your reticulation actually went on.

 - Switch needing adjusting;

 - Switch contacts or relay needing replacing due to wear; or

 - Solenoid issue

-For the above issues, we always recommend contacting an expert to check things out and make any necessary reticulation repairs – they aren’t the kind of quick DIY fixes you might think.
+For the above issues, we always recommend contacting an expert landscape contractor to check things out and make any necessary reticulation repairs – they aren’t the kind of quick DIY fixes you might think.